SimonClarke9/patterns/projects/aws-s3-data-platform/readme.md

     - Data Cleaning
     - Imputation
     - Feature transformation
+# Data Analytics #
+Use Amazon Redshift or Athena for querying and analyzing data stored in S3.
+Integrate with Amazon QuickSight for visualization and reporting.
+# Machine Learning Integration #
+Prepare data for machine learning models using Amazon SageMaker.
+Train and deploy recommendation models that leverage user behavior and product data.

 ### Job Orchestration ###
 - Use AWS Step, or Airflow to orchestrate workflows and ensure fault tolerance.